Bhuvaneswari-DS/powerpulse_project/README.md

 Here did this methods to analyse the power consumption of daily, weekly and monthly basis.
 Some graphs also used as correlation matrix heatmap, kde plot, barplot and so on.

+i have used Machine Learning algorithms are Linear Regression, Randam Forest Regressor, Decision Tree, Gradient boost regressor for train and test.
+After that i have found that best model to perform good for this huge dataset is Random Forest Regressor.